abhishekghimire40/bookbot/README.md

 # Bookbot

-### A simple python cli tool that count the total number of alphabetical characters
+### A simple python cli tool that counts the total occurences of each alphabetical character in the whole text file